10T Holdings’ Dan Tapiero on private equity and blockchain

-Dan Tapiero, founder of DTAP Capital and 10T Holdings, joins Opto Sessions to discuss his own journey into blockchain investing, and his bullishness about the space.
+Dan Tapiero, founder, CEO, CIO and managing partner of 1RoundTable Partners & 10T Holdings, joins Opto Sessions to discuss his own journey into blockchain investing, and his bullishness about the space.
 He also discusses Animoca Brands, which is one of his favourite investments, in part because the company itself is something of a venture capital portfolio for the blockchain space.

 LISTEN TO THE INTERVIEW:

-Dan Tapiero is founder of DTAP Capital and 10T Holdings, the latter being one of the world’s only private equity funds dedicated to investments in the digital asset space.
+Dan Tapiero is the co-founder, CEO, CIO and managing partner of 1RoundTable Partners & 10T Holdings, the latter being one of the world’s only private equity funds dedicated to investments in the digital asset space.

 Over the span of 25 years, Tapiero had the opportunity to work with five of the ‘greatest of all time’ in their respective sectors: Julian Robertson, Michael Steinhardt, Steve Cohen, Stanley Druckenmiller and Lord Jacob Rothschild.